confluentinc/demo-realtime-data-warehousing/README.md

 To sink streaming data to your warehouse, we support Snowflake and Databricks.
 This repo assumes you can have set up either account and are familiar with the basics of using them.

 - Snowflake

+  - Create a free account on Snowflake [website](https://www.snowflake.com/en/).
-  - Your account must reside in the same region as your Confluent Cloud environment
+  - Your account must reside in the same region as your Confluent Cloud environment.
+This demo is configured for aws-us-west-2.

 - Databricks _(AWS only)_

   - Your account must reside in the same region as your Confluent Cloud environment
   - You'll need an S3 bucket the Delta Lake Sink Connector can use to stage data (detailed in the link below)
   - Review [Databricks' documentation to ensure proper setup](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/databricks-aws-setup.html)

+- Confluent Cloud

+1. Sign up for a Confluent Cloud account [here](https://www.confluent.io/get-started/).
+1. After verifying your email address, access Confluent Cloud sign-in by navigating [here](https://confluent.cloud).
+1. When provided with the _username_ and _password_ prompts, fill in your credentials.

+   > **Note:** If you're logging in for the first time you will see a wizard that will walk you through the some tutorials.
+Minimize this as you will walk through these steps in this guide.

 ---

-## Step-by-Step
+## Setup

-### Confluent Cloud Components
+This demo uses Terraform and bash scripting to create and teardown infrastructure and resources.

 1. Clone and enter this repo.